 Leipzig: Germany’s hipster city at a glance & what to expect

 Old industrial districts, brick buildings, street art, hip cafés and lots of greenery to boot – welcome to Leipzig!
 Leipzig is hip, creative and young.
 Yes, there is the traditional side of Leipzig with its imposing historical buildings and impressive architecture, but it’s not what we think defines the city at its core.
 But what makes Leipzig so special?
-We find: The young trendy neighborhoods.
+We find The young trendy neighbourhoods.
 Studios and workshops have settled in old industrial buildings.
 In Leipzig’s hip cafés, you can comfortably enjoy your cappuccino with oat milk.
-The most colorful street art works can be admired on many a house wall.
+The most colourful street artworks can be admired on many a house wall.
 And along the KarLi (the heart of the alternative quarter Südvorstadt) you can enjoy the hustle and bustle with a beer or a cocktail.
 Leipzig is not a classic beauty, but it is an incredibly versatile city.
-Because in addition to the young side of Leipzig, you can very well find numerous historic buildings in the center.
+Because in addition to the young side of Leipzig, you can very well find numerous historic buildings in the centre.
 You may not expect an architectural synthesis of the arts, but we personally liked the center of Leipzig with the Old and New Town Halls, the market square and the churches very much.
 One more thing must be mentioned: Leipzig is surprisingly green!
 There are countless parks and – even cooler – a lot of water.
 For example, several canals run through the city, which you can explore by paddling.
 And just outside the city, former lignite mines have been flooded.
 Today, an extensive lake landscape awaits you here.
 Industrial culture – we say yes!

 1. Travel tips for Leipzig: How to get there & local transport

 Getting there: What is the best way to get to Leipzig?